fangyiwen/YiwenFang-Book/README.md

 * Use the List API to fetch a list of issues.
 The tests are done via the Playground.
 Note: There is no comma separation for type Issue, Query, and Mutation in schema.graphql, as well as the query test in the Playground.
 * Create List API Integration by fetching the data from the server for `loadData()`.
 Note: Use `await` keyword for asynchronous calls.
 * Create Custom Scalar Types by using `scalar GraphQLDate` in the schema.graphql.
 A scalar type resolver is required in the server.js.
 Then the native Date type is converted in the App.jsx.
+* Do The Create API by implementing an API for creating a new issue.
+Use `input` keyword for new input type `IssueInputs`.
+Note the format of comments for real documentation in the schema.
+Add `parseValue` and `parseLiteral` in the GraphQLDate resolver.

 ---